ads40/bare_metal_programming/content/projects/_index.md

 ## Armv8-A assembly

-We work through some learning materials for getting to grips with Armv8-A assembly.
+Work through some learning materials for getting to grips with Armv8-A assembly.

 1. [Setting up for Armv8-A assembly via QEMU user mode](/posts/set-up-for-armv8-asm-qemu-user/)